 What is BigQuery?

 Unlike traditional databases that use username/password authentication, BigQuery uses Google Cloud Service Accounts for secure API access.
-This means you’ll need:
+This means you’ll need:- A Google Cloud Project with BigQuery enabled

 - A Service Account with appropriate permissions

-- A Service Account Key (JSON file) for authentication
+- A Service Account Key (JSON file) for authentication (how to generate)

 Connecting Julius to BigQuery